UltraEngine/Documentation/CPP/HideFile.md

 # HideFile
-This function makes the specified file or folder hidden.
+This function makes the specified file or folder hidden in the file system.

 ## Syntax
 - bool **HideFile**(const [WString](WString.md)& path)